 - i.
 Demonstrates the accumulation of a broad body of historical knowledge across both time and space. - ii.
-Demonstrates a broad ability to differentiate between continuity and change when presented with historical narratives. - iii.
-Demonstrates a broad understanding of causes and consequences in international history.
+Demonstrates a broad understanding of the continuities and change in, and causes and consequences of, historical processes.

-i.
-Demonstrates the accumulation of a detailed body of historical knowledge across both time and space.
+- i.
+Demonstrates the accumulation of a detailed body of historical knowledge across both time and space. - ii.

-- ii.
 Demonstrates a historiographical engagement with core patterns and events in international history. - iii.
-Demonstrates a detailed understanding of the continuities and change in, and causes and consequences of, historical processes at the international levels.
+Demonstrates a detailed understanding of the continuities and change in, and causes and consequences of, historical processes.